pod2co/forecast-comparison/test-cases/01-flat-simple/README.md

 (TODO: screenshot)

-It seems that ComboCurve only allows whole numbers to be used as the duration for flat segments, so 365 days was used instead of 365.25 days.
+It seems that ComboCurve only allows whole numbers to be used as the duration for flat segments, so a duration of 365 days was used instead of 365.25 days.

 This duration difference caused the volume to be different ($1000 * 365 = 365,000$).